package overview

 metadata data frame) to create sub-directories within the main download

-directory (suplied with the argument path
+directory (suplied with the argument path).
+For instance,

 the following code searches/downloads images of longspined porcupinefish